nagaraju-inturi/Informixgres/README.md

 $ prestogres-ctl pgpool

 # 6. Finally, you can connect to pgpool-II using psql command.
-#    Database name ('hive') is name of a Presto catalog:
+#    Database name ('hive') is name of a Informix catalog:
 $ psql -h 127.0.0.1 -p 5439 -U presto hive
 ```